Native Installation

 Pulsarr.appto the Applications folder -

-Open Terminal and run these commands to allow the app to run:
+Open Terminal and run this command to allow the app to run:

 -